Here is a sneak peak at a few of the recipes for the upcoming potluck!

 3. While the onions are cooking, you’ll have plenty of time to steam the parsnips.

 4. Fit a steamer basket into a saucepan, and fill with one inch of water.
-Add the 2 cups of chopped parsnips, and bring the water to a boil over high heat.
+Add the 2 cups of chopped parsnips, and then add filter water, I’d suggest using a brita water pitcher, that way you remove chlorine and several harmful metals and then boil over high heat.
 Cover and reduce the heat to low, steaming for about 8 minutes, or until the parsnips are easily pierced with a fork.

 5. Transfer the steamed parsnips to your blender container, and set it aside.